Government Schemes

 Ministry of Micro, Small & Medium Enterprises

-PMEGP is a credit-linked subsidy programme administered by the Khadi & Village Industries Commission (KVIC).
-It provides margin money subsidy of 15-35% of the project cost for setting up new micro-enterprises in both manufacturing and service sectors.
-Maximum project cost is ₹50 lakh for manufacturing and ₹20 lakh for service enterprises.
+PMEGP is a credit-linked subsidy programme administered by the Khadi & Village Industries Commission (KVIC) in coordination with state governments and scheduled banks.
+It provides margin money subsidy of 15 to 35 percent of the project cost for setting up new micro-enterprises in both manufacturing and service sectors.
+Maximum project cost is 50 lakh rupees for manufacturing and 20 lakh rupees for service enterprises.
+The scheme has helped lakhs of first-generation entrepreneurs launch businesses across manufacturing trades, food processing, tailoring, handicrafts, and services, particularly in tier 2 and tier 3 cities where private funding is harder to access.

 PM Formalisation of Micro Food Processing Enterprises (PMFME)